dotnet/msbuild/documentation/wiki/Providing-Binary-Logs.md

 [More details about binary logs](Binary-Log.md)

 ## Capturing Binary Logs Through Visual Studio
-See this detailed guide in the [Project System Tools repo](https://github.com/dotnet/project-system-tools) for capturing binlogs through Visual Studio.
+See [this guide](https://github.com/dotnet/project-system-tools) in the Project System Tools repo for capturing binlogs through Visual Studio.